Have you ever wondered why mosquitoes exist and if they serve any useful purpose? It seems that they are here to annoy us and spread diseases.

 Mosquitoes Must Be Useful For Something

-Would Nature Suffer From Having No Mosquitos
+Would Nature Suffer From Having No Mosquitoes?

 An article in Nature magazine from 2010 asked scientists what they thought would be the result of eliminating mosquitoes.
 Most thought there would be very little difference and the ecological void would be filled by other insects or organisms.

-The path the Caribou take could also be affected, they are thought to take a path to avoid the swarms of mosquitoes.
+The path the Caribou take could also be affected.
+They are thought to take a path to avoid the swarms of mosquitoes.
 If they change their route, the Arctic valleys, through which thousands of Caribou pass, would have their ecosystems changed.
 So there might be some effects in the Arctic!

 Humans Would Profit

-With all the humanitarian and economic advantages of eliminating mosquitoes, it’s the limitations in the way we kill mosquitoes that mean a mosquito free world isn’t for anytime soon.
+With all the humanitarian and economic advantages of eliminating mosquitoes, it’s the limitations in the way we kill mosquitoes that mean a mosquito-free world isn’t for anytime soon.

 Although mosquitoes don’t seem to serve any useful purpose, we can’t eliminate them without doing damage to other useful species.
 So, for now, we will have to carry on with our limited methods of control – the use of mosquito repellent, traps, bed nets, covering up, and of course, removing standing water.